 Piernik is typically made during the festive season, but with its incredible taste, you will love to have it all year round.
 The classic dessert comprises layers of spiced cake, plum jam, and boozy walnut cream enriched with a soothing dark chocolate coating.

-Nalesniki goes by different names, such as blintzes or filled crepes in plain English.
-Unlike American pancakes, these crepes are thin and delicate; thus, they are mainly rolled and filled with cream cheese or bright cherry sauce for a wonderful depth of flavor.
+Nalesniki, also known as blintzes or filled crepes in plain English, is pretty thin and delicate, which is only acquired by making it with a professional crepe maker.
+Thus, these crepes are mainly rolled and filled with cream cheese or cherry sauce for a wonderful depth of flavor.

 Originating in the Jewish communities in Poland, these crescent-shaped treats are usually thought to be the antecedent of the French croissant.
 Rugelach has many filling options, but cranberry is indeed one of the best – its astringency is perfect against cinnamon.